-I am from an acting/ improvisation background -these skills are used in my event which starts with a dramatic reading with audience participation.
+I am from an acting/ improvisation background and these skills are used in my events which often start with a dramatic reading involving audience participation.

 The audience will then go on to explore the themes in particular books - unlikely friendships, empathy, autism, bullying, animal welfare and social media influence. .

 For smaller groups I can also do a writing or drama workshop, details can be given on request.